Program Goals

 The program prepares graduates who are:

-• Reflective practitioners who will critically evaluate and improve the effectiveness of their practice in the light of personal experience and changing information derived from research.
-He/she will integrate the five elements of patient/client management, which are: examination, evaluation, diagnosis, prognosis and intervention to enhance outcomes
+- Reflective practitioners who will critically evaluate and improve the effectiveness of their practice and their disposition in the light of personal experience and the ever-changing healthcare environment derived from research.
+Each graduate will integrate the five elements of patient/client management, which are examination, evaluation, diagnosis, prognosis, and intervention to enhance outcomes.

-• Professionals who will serve their profession, work within the health care system, and serve society through support and improvement of the profession of physical therapy
+- Professionals who will exhibit attributes to serve their profession, work within the health care system, and serve society through support, advocacy and improvement of the profession of physical therapy.

-• Colleagues who will develop and maintain mutually respectful relationships with other members of the health care system
+- Colleagues who will develop and maintain mutually respectful relationships with other intra and interprofessional members of the health care system.

-• Educators who will provide effective teaching methods to meet the needs of the learner for a variety of audiences
+- Educators who will provide effective teaching methods to meet the needs of the learner for a variety of audiences and societal settings.

-• Learners who will seek and expand knowledge for professional growth and development to help others
+- Learners who will seek and expand knowledge for professional growth and development to help others enhance therapy outcomes and, ultimately, quality of life.

-• Administrators who will manage the resources necessary for providing physical therapy service
+- Administrators who will manage and advocate for the resources necessary for providing physical therapy services.

-• Alumni who will engage in and support the Physical Therapy Program at Maryville University
+- Alumni who will engage in and support the Physical Therapy Program and Maryville University